mattbeicke/swen-project/docs/DesignDoc.md

 ### Acceptance Testing

 By the end of Sprint 3 we have 60 User stories.<br>
-Currently, for the acceptance criteria we have, all stories pass.
+Currently, for the acceptance criteria we have, some of the stories failed the test.

 <!--What issues are/were there
 TODO: say the part where we didnt have a home page but since we didnt update the acceptance criteria we got penalized for it